 Let's talk about non-agricultural businesses that you or someone in your household ran during the last year.

-Over the last month how many household members have operated a non-agricultural business or have owned a shop or operarted a trading business?
+Over the last month how many household members have operated a non-agricultural business or have owned a shop or operated a trading business?

 You said X PERSONS operated a business.